faruktkgl/STM32ServoMotorControl/README.md

 - 1x **FTDI** (YP-05)
 - 1x **6V 4Ah Battery**
 - 1x **Personal Computer**
+- 1x **ST-LINKv2**
 - **Connecting cables**
 ## System Architecture
 - The servo motors are powered by a 6V 4Ah battery.
 Serial communication with the PC is established via an FTDI USB-to-Serial adapter.
 - The camera feed is streamed using a Logitech Brio 500 webcam.
 - Servo motor control is handled by the STM32 microcontroller.
+- The STM32 microcontroller was programmed using an ST-Link V2 programmer.

 Note: Be sure to connect the GND of the STM32 and the servo motors together to have a common ground reference.
 ![schema](https://github.com/user-attachments/assets/86e5ada0-e938-468c-acbc-101e327746f3)